 People say they want honesty but they only want confirmation.

 I have experienced that when people ask me for advice they really want to hear that they should do whatever they want to do.
-When I have suggested a different point of view, or a thoughtful consideration of their situation, 100% of the time it has been ignored.
+When I have suggested a different point of view, or thoughtful consideration of their situation, 100% of the time it has been ignored.
 I don’t think anyone has ever listened to any advice they asked of me.
 Does this mean I give bad advice?
 Perhaps.
-There is a saying however.
+There is a saying, however.
 “Even a fool is right by chance.”
-I couldn’t have been wrong every-time, so it clearly isn’t me that is the problem here.
+I couldn’t have been wrong every time, so it clearly isn’t me that is the problem here.

 You see this in real life and on the Internet.
 People are disconnected from themselves.
-No wonder they are disconnected with each other.
+No wonder they are disconnected from each other.